LADY BIRD — REVISITED

 Exterminating critical thought was a a top priority for a number of news outlets, and yet there wasn't single a one willing to take my side, namely that "Lady Bird" is not a great movie.
 Upon closer inspection, "Lady Bird" is a potentially dangerous piece of racist propaganda.
 Silence speaks volumes.
 How is it that none of these editors thought I wouldn't come back at them with my own critical truth about a movie that people watch everyday on Netflix.
 NPR might pretend to do independent journalism, but I do it for real, and I'm investigating this thing to my satisfaction.
 So buckle up.

-Here is a list of some of the Karen-friendly reprobates who call dare to call themselves "journalists:" Kate Lindsay (Refinery 29 — whose Editor has since resigned over racist practices — coincidence?
-No.), Benjy Egel (SacBee News —I'm following up with SacBee, will update when possible), Hunter Harris (Vulture — this one is special, Harris called "Lady Bird" "hella tight," reflecting the current state of criticism at New York Magazine — vomiting all of the time now), Olivia Harvey (HelloGiggles.com - yes it's really called Hello Giggles - file under clueless), Zack Sharf (Indiewire —Hey Zack, F.Y.I. that's a hole in the ground), Naiper Lopez (The Next Web — Hey Napier, I strongly suggest you watch Ken Burns's documentary "Jazz."
-You stand to learn a lot from the experience), eternal frat boy Nicholas Thompson (of the union-busting Condé Nast — corporate malfeasance much Nick?), eternal frat boy Simon Van Zulen-Wood (Wired — Hey Simon, that's a hole in the ground), and Paul Farrell (Irish Central — Hey Paul, Saroise is no peach.
-Sorry to pop your balloon).
+Here is a list of some of the Karen-friendly reprobates who call dare to call themselves "journalists:" Benjy Egel at SacBee News —I followed up with Danny Vandegriff in the McClatchy Publishing Center.
+Danny was kind enough to forward this article to the SacBee newsroom; they remain deathly silent on the situation.
+The newspaper's days are numbered.
+McClatchy filed for bankruptcy in February of 2020.
+Time wounds all heels Benjy Egel), Kate Lindsay (Refinery 29 — whose Editor has since resigned over racist practices — coincidence?
+No.), Hunter Harris (Vulture — this one is special, Harris called "Lady Bird" "hella tight," and refers to mumblecore survivor Greta Gerwig as "goddess divine," reflecting the current state of criticism at New York Magazine — vomiting all of the time now), Olivia Harvey (HelloGiggles.com - yes it's really called Hello Giggles - file under clueless), Zack Sharf (Indiewire —Hey Zack, Here's your posterior anatomy sliced thinly on a cardboard plate.
+Bon appétit.), Naiper Lopez (The Next Web — Hey Napier, that's a hole in the ground), eternal frat boy Nicholas Thompson (of the union-busting Condé Nast — corporate malfeasance much Nick?), and second eternal frat boy Simon Van Zulen-Wood (Wired — Hey Simon, you were owned before you got owned son.), and Paul Farrell (Irish Central — Hey Paul, Saroise is no peach.
+Sorry to pop your balloon.
+Marcia, Marcia, Marcia!).

-May these unethical content creators meet a fate appropriate to that of their immoral and unethical heroine.
-And, may none of them ever hear the end of this.
+May these unethical useless-content creators meet a fate appropriate to that of their immoral and unethical heroine.
+And, may none of them ever hear the end of me.
+Nonetheless, I predict that at least half of these reprobates will be out of a job within the next year.

 It has become clear in recent years, since the media-at-large's fictitious ire at my "ruining "Lady Bird's perfect score on RottenTomatoes," that "Lady Bird" (with its Trumpian lead character) supports the same racist, homophobic, disloyal, dishonest, lowest common denominator values as one Donald Trump.
 Did the movie give Trump boost?
 It still does, just go watch it on Netflix right now, and tell me what you think.